 We provide a free on-site inspection before quoting.
 Pricing depends on the number of groundhogs, scope of burrow damage, and exclusion needed.
 Upfront written estimates with no hidden fees.

 Yes.
 Groundhog burrows along foundations can cause settling, cracking, and water infiltration.
 The tunnels create voids in the soil that undermine the structural support.
-We assess every burrow for foundation risk and recommend filling when needed.
+The sooner groundhogs are trapped, the better.

 Not while the groundhog is still present.
 They will dig a new entrance.
 After the groundhog is removed, filling should be done properly with compacted gravel or soil to prevent settling.
-We handle this as part of our removal service.
+Though it is extremely difficult to fill or collapse the entire length of a burrow, the access tunnels can and should be filled after the groundhogs are gone.

 Yes.
 Groundhog and woodchuck are two names for the same animal (Marmota monax).
 They are also sometimes called whistle pigs or land beavers.

 No. We use humane live cage traps only.
 Poison is dangerous to pets, children, and non-target wildlife.
-It is also illegal in New York to poison groundhogs.
+It is also illegal in many states to poison groundhogs.